ddclient/ddclient/README.md

 - one or more accounts from one of the dynamic DNS services

 - Perl 5.014 or later
-  (you need the IO::Socket::SSL perl library for ssl-support, JSON::PP perl library for JSON support and IO::Socket:INET6 perl library for ipv6-support)
+  (you need the IO::Socket::SSL perl library for ssl-support and JSON::Any perl library for JSON support)

 - Linux or probably any common Unix system